eth-fabric/website/docs/education/awesome-based-preconfs.md

 - [Pricing Future Blockspace: A Data-driven Approach](https://www.luban.wtf/taiyi-pricing-1) - Introduce a pricing model developed for hedged preconfirmations with a focus on preserving underwriter funds and generating steady yields.
 - [Analysing Expected Proposer Revenue from Preconfirmations](https://research.lido.fi/t/analysing-expected-proposer-revenue-from-preconfirmations/8954) - Article exploring expected revenue from preconfirmations vs the current MEV-Boost acution.
 - [Value-Capturing Based Rollups with Based Preconfirmations](https://collective.flashbots.net/t/value-capturing-based-rollups-with-based-preconfirmations/2884) - Outlines a protocol which allows for based preconfirmations, while ensuring the based rollup captures much of the value generated from block building.

-## Gateways-and-Delegation
-- [The Preconfirmation Gateway ~ Unlocking Preconfirmations: From User to Preconfer](https://ethresear.ch/t/the-preconfirmation-gateway-unlocking-preconfirmations-from-user-to-preconfer/18812) - Introduces The Preconfirmation Gateway to completely abstract preconfirmations from users.
-- [Ahead-of-Time Block Auctions To Enable Execution Preconfirmations](https://ethresear.ch/t/ahead-of-time-block-auctions-to-enable-execution-preconfirmations/21345) - Article analyzing a gateway as an unsophisticated entity and the other as a sophisticated builder.
-- [Proposer Commitments - A Validator’s Case For Delegation](https://mirror.xyz/ladislaus.eth/aZWM5O_gjqj56w0lvCGhRMwYfoAF_jVdMuHWO3cq-JE) - Outlines perspective on gateways and the current market structure of Ethereum.
-- [Based Ultrachain](https://x.com/sam_battenally/status/1889247872035754321) - Outlines approaches to gateways and delegation and why be based.

 ## Stacks-and-Implmentations
 - [Bolt](https://chainbound.github.io/bolt-docs/) - Bolt enables Ethereum block proposers to provide credible commitments about the contents of their blocks.